KTheXIII/embedded_system/Assembly/README.md

 **Using installed avrdude**

-You can use this command for avrdude to program the the chip.
+You can use this command for avrdude to program the chip.

 ```
 avrdude -v -p atmega32u4 -c avr109 -P <device/port> -b 57600 -D -U flash:w:<path/to/hex>:i